 Associate Professor Jevon Longdell

-Talofa lava, my name is Daryl Schwenke and I am an Assoc Prof within the department of physiology and have established an exciting line of biomedical research into cardiovascular disease in Pasifika.
+Talofa lava, my name is Daryl Schwenke and I am a Professor within the department of physiology and have established an exciting line of biomedical research into cardiovascular disease in Pasifika.

 Hello students, I am one of the PI Liaisons in the Department of Physiology.
 I am a Teaching Fellow, so am lucky to spend the majority of my time teaching students: the students of this university are the number one priority for me, and I take my responsibilities for assisting you through your studies very seriously.